elenderg/PAL-1000/instruções de compilação.md

 `Put the saved routine into the current routine.`

-After dealing with possible special cases ("`alternate wordings`" and "`employs`"), this guy creates a nickname index for the routine's parameters, and then compiles the routine's prolog, body proper, and epilog.
+After dealing with possible special cases ("`alternate wordings`_" and "_`employs`"), this guy creates a nickname index for the routine's parameters, and then compiles the routine's prolog, body proper, and epilog.

-172. This is the guy we need to handle "alternate wordings" (implicit replacement routines):
+172. This is the guy we need to handle "_alternate wordings_" (implicit replacement routines):

 `To compile the body of a routine given a rider (alternate wording):`